Skip to content

 Temporary Queues

-Temporary queues are created with names following the pattern tmp$<sequence>-<startuptime>.
-They are non-persistent and automatically removed when no longer needed.
-Temporary queues are managed separately from regular queues and have their own queue controller configuration.
+Temporary queues are automatically created with names following the pattern tmp$-.
+These queues are non-persistent by default and are deleted automatically when no longer needed.
+Their configuration is controlled via a dedicated queue controller with a predicate matching tmp$%.

 Configuration Example: